Umuzi-org/ACN-syllabus/content/k8s/fluxcd/helmrelease/_index.md

 ## Helmrelease cert-manager

-To load a helmchart from a helmrepository using fluxcd's helmcontroller we issue a helmrelease.
+To load a helmchart from a helmrepository using FluxCD's helmcontroller we issue a helmrelease.

 To start let's create folders and files for each release